lugg/react-native-config/README.md

 echo ".env.staging" > /tmp/envfile
 ```

-This is still experimental and obviously a bit dirty – let me know if you have better ideas on this front!
+This is still a bit experimental and dirty – let us know if you have a better idea on how to make iOS use different configurations opening a pull request or issue!

 ## Setup